Preserve the Past as an Applied Archaeologist

 The Applied Archaeology MA totals 36 hours of graduate coursework.
 Your core courses and electives give you the depth and breadth of archaeology that you’ll need in your work, such as:

-- Understanding and abiding by laws and ethics
+- Archaeological laws and ethics

 Your thesis or internship will help you put it all together and expand your professional, project management, and supervisory skills.